 We don't need two copies of the pets directory.
 Note that only empty directories can be removed.

-'''

-cd pets/mammals

-rm .txt

-cd ..

-rmdir mammals

-rmdir reptiles

-rmdir birds

-rmdir other

-cd ..

-rmdir pets

-'''
+cd pets/mammals rm .txt cd .. rmdir mammals rmdir reptiles rmdir birds rmdir other cd .. rmdir pets mv animals pets

 Just for practice, let's rename the "animals" directory back to "pets"